Jebet812/Notes/AWS-CCP.md

 8. **Amazon Kinesis Video Streams:** allows to analyze or apply processing on real-time streaming video.
 9. **Managed Kafka Service (MSK):** fully managed Kafka Service.
 10. **Redshift:** petabyte size data warehouse.
 Quickly generate analytics or reports from large amount of data.
-11. **Amazon Quicksight:** business intelligence (BI) dashboard.
-Requires little to know programming knowledge and connect to different databases.
-12. **AWS Data Pipeline:** automates the movement of data.
+11. **AWS Data Pipeline:** automates the movement of data.
 Move data between compute and storage services.
-13. **AWS Glue:** is an Extract, Transform, Load Service. move data from a location that need transformation before getting to the final destination.
+12. **AWS Glue:** is an Extract, Transform, Load Service. move data from a location that need transformation before getting to the final destination.
 Like DMS but more robust.
-14. **AWS Lake Formation:** centralized, curated and secured repository that stores data until neede.
+13. **AWS Lake Formation:** centralized, curated and secured repository that stores data until neede.
-15. **AWS Data Exchange:** catalogue for third party data sets.
+14. **AWS Data Exchange:** catalogue for third party data sets.
 You can download for free subscribe or purcase datasets.
+15. **Amazon Quicksight:** business intelligence (BI) dashboard.
+Requires little to know programming knowledge and connect to different databases or AWS storage services.

+### Developer Tools
+1. **AWS AppConfig:** used to automate process of deploying application configuration variable changes to your web app.
+2. **AWS CLI:** a tool you download, configure and control AWS services from the commandline and automate scripts.
+3. **AWS Cloud 9:** cloud IDE that lets you write, run and debug code.
+4. **AWS CloudShell:** makes it easy to securely manage, explore and interact with AWS resources from the browser.
+5. **AWS CodeArtifact:** repository service that makes it easy for organizations to securely store, publish and share software packages used in software development process.
+6. **AWS CodeBuild:** fully managed continuous integration service that compiles source code, runs tests, and produces ready-to-deploy software packages.
+7. **AWS CodeCommit:** secure, highly scalable, fully managed source control service that hosts private Git repositories.
+8. **AWS CodeDeploy:** deployment service that automates application deployments to Amazon EC2 instances, on-premises instances, serverless Lambda functions, or Amazon ECS services.
+9. **AWS CodePipeline:** a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.
+10. **AWS CodeStar:** quickly develop, build, and deploy applications on AWS
+11. **AWS X-Ray:** allows developers to analyze and debug distributed applications.
+It provides a detailed view of the applications and their underlying components to help developers identify and troubleshoot issues in real-time.

 ### Cloud Architecture
 * ***High Availability*** Ability for service to remain available by ensuring no single point of failure.
 Ensure certain level of performance.